A coed independent boarding high school

 M.S.
 Environmental Geochemistry, Dartmouth College

-Emily works with juniors and seniors and their parents to help them maximize their Rock Point experience and to plan for life after high school.
+Emily works with juniors, seniors and their parents to help them plan for life after high school.
 This year she is on partial leave and will work with returning seniors.
 Emily runs a seminar for seniors that guides them through applying to college or other programs.
 For many years Emily coordinated the academic program at Rock Point, and she continues to enjoy helping students work on their academic skills in the context of future planning.
 She loves seeing the transformation in students as they better understand and value their strengths.
 Before coming to Rock Point School, she worked for an ice cream company and helped to run a small home-care agency.
 Recent interests include dahlias, zinnias, lisianthus, and other flowers she had never heard of growing up.
 She has always liked funny things, contemporary poetry, and art.

 BA in English Literature, Harvard University

 Jeannie, an artist whose work has been well received in the greater Burlington area for over 15 years, teaches art history by introducing her students to prominent artists with colorful lives, and incorporates a hands-on art assignment, emulating that period in art history.
 A self proclaimed retro home and fashion aficionado, she also spearheads the set, props, and costumes for the annual play.
 Save the date for the Annual Rock Point Art Show, the first Friday in May!